haruki7049/mounting-quiz-repo/README.md

 # mounting-quiz-repo
-contains quiz paper, which is .md file
+this repo contains quiz paper, which is .md file.